rwb/lesson2/README.md

 <img src="yfig3.png" width="800px">
 </p>

-### Assignment #4 - Due Tuesday 2/11/20
+### Assignment #1 - Due Friday 9/16/22

-Consider the following distribution of *y* representing the number of prior spells of incarceration for a population of incoming prison inmates.
+1. Consider the following distribution of *y* representing the number of prior spells of incarceration for a population of incoming prison inmates.
 With samples of size *N* = 300,

 * Estimate the population mean.
 * Verify that the average of the sample means is close to the population mean.